Bisecting an angle using only a straightedge and a compass

-Bisecting an angle using only a straightedge and a compass is what I will show you here
+Bisecting an angle, also called constructing the angle bisector, using only a straightedge and a compass is what I will show you here.

 I will show you the steps to bisect an acute angle.
 The steps are still the same when the angle is right or obtuse.